jo-m/gocatprint/README.md

 There is a simple API in `pkg/simple` and a more advanced one in `pkg/printer`.

+See the binaries in `cmd/` for usage.

 Ported to Go from <https://github.com/rbaron/catprinter>.

-Needs root to run, there is probably a way to fix this via Linux system permissions.
+Needs root to run (for Bluetooth), there is probably a way to fix this via Linux system permissions.

 ```
 $ make build